Earth Song/Ocean Song: Release and reception

 In Hopkin's words, "I'd finally done the album I wanted to, and Apple was encouraging about that, but I was then tied up in doing these horrendous summer shows, which preventing me from promoting that album.
 So it sort of fizzled out without a trace, because I wasn't there to promote it".
 In July 1971, it had been reported that Hopkin had renewed her contract with Apple for a further two years.
 However, following the release of the album, she decided to leave the record label in March 1972.
 Having made the album she had always wanted to make, she felt like she there was little left to prove.
 After marrying Visconti in November 1971, Hopkin gave birth to their first child in November 1972.
 There had been plans to release a follow-up album to Earth Song/Ocean Song, with a number of songs having been recorded.
 However, Hopkin decided to more or less withdraw from the music business and focus her attention on raising their child.
 Over the subsequent decades since, she has released further singles and albums, and contributed backing vocals for a number of different artists.

+Apple remastered and reissued their back catalogue on vinyl, CD and cassette during the 1990s, with Earth Song/Ocean Song being reissued on 29 June 1992.
+An article by the Welsh newspaper Western Mail in August 1992, detailed that very few copies of the reissue had sold in Wales in the weeks since its release.
+The album was remastered and reissued by Apple for the second time on 25 October 2010, making it available on download and streaming services.